RealSense Camera Calibration

 Launch the Dataset Recorder GUI or CLI tool, with the depth stream turned off.

 $ source /opt/ros/foxy/setup.bash $ ros2 launch slamcore_slam run_dataset_recorder.launch.py \ > override_realsense_depth:=true \ > realsense_depth_override_value:=false \ > output_dir:=<output_directory>

 Imagine a spherical surface in the recording space, with the RealSense box in the centre of the sphere.

 Begin recording.
 Pick up the camera from the start marker, slowly and smoothly move it along the spherical surface with the camera facing the RealSense box at all times.
 Ensure that the trajectory does not contain sudden jerks or rotations.

-Perform the following arcs around the RealSense box, arching as far as possible while avoiding blank walls in the camera’s field of view at all times:
+Perform the following arcs multiple times around the RealSense box, arching as far as possible while avoiding blank walls in the camera’s field of view at all times: